Start a Group

-Step 1: Get the school on board by talking to the Principal and P&C / Board.
+Step 2.
+Get the school on board by talking to the Principal and Parent Association and/or School Board.

 If you would now like to organise a meeting to discuss how The Fathering Project can partner with your school in starting a “Champion” Dads’ Group, please fill out the following Request for Information Form.